mrmednmn/ScraperX/README.md

 	<li>If you are using Git, you can easily clone this project by running the following command in your cmd:<br>
 	<code>git clone https://github.com/amzapis/ScraperX.git scraperX</code></li>

-	<li>Alternatively, you can download the project as a ZIP file by clicking the green "Code" button on GitHub and selecting "Download ZIP".
-After downloading and extracting the ZIP file, you can rename the main folder to "scraperX".</li>
+	Alternatively, you can download the project as a ZIP file by clicking the green "Code" button on GitHub and selecting "Download ZIP".
+After downloading and extracting the ZIP file, you can rename the main folder to "scraperX".

-	<li>Update google chrome go to Help->About Google Chrome to update your chrome browser, the default version used is 112, to manually change the chrome version: in gui/web/view.py change return 112 to return YOUR_CHEOME_VERSION_HERE</li>
+	Update google chrome go to Help->About Google Chrome to update your chrome browser, the default version used is 112, to manually change the chrome version: in gui/web/view.py change return 112 to return YOUR_CHEOME_VERSION_HERE

-	<li>Download and install Python 3.11 from <a href="https://www.python.org/">https://www.python.org/</a>, make sure to add Python to path during installation.</li>
+	Download and install Python 3.11 from <a href="https://www.python.org/">https://www.python.org/</a>, make sure to add Python to path during installation.

-	<li>Run ScraperX.exe or go to the main folder with cmd (admin mode preferred, open cmd with admin mode and write cd MAIN_FOLDER_PATH_HERE), and in the command prompt:</li>
+	Run ScraperX.exe or go to the main folder with cmd (admin mode preferred, open cmd with admin mode and write cd MAIN_FOLDER_PATH_HERE), and in the command prompt:
 	<ol>
 		<li>Write <code>python.exe -m pip install --upgrade pip</code></li>
 		<li>Write <code>pip install -r requirements.txt</code></li>